When your child hurts animals it can break your heart.

 Read the post, or watch the video.

 It’s not uncommon to jump to conclusions about animal cruelty.
 Since the 1970’s there have been documents and research linking psychological disorders to animal cruelty.

 This is rare for most cases though.

 Sometimes animal cruelty is a major red flag that needs swift intervention and professional help, but often, this a normal developmental stage for children of certain ages.

-My Child is unkind to animals, what should I do?
+My Child hurts animals, what should I do?

 Getting children outside in nature is important for their development and education.
 In any setting whether it be at home, kindergarten, at the shops, or in the garden, parents have expectations of their children’s behavior.

 When a young child is unkind to an animal, we need to find out why.